smartsupp/smartsupp.github.io/_docs/customization/offline-form.md

 ## Default inputs

 Default fields are `name` and `email`. **Email is always required** but the field `name` can be disabled.
 Message is not modifiable through API.
 You can add custom fields by setting property `offlineControls`.
-All values are sent visible in email to address specified in Dashboard.
-It's not possible to specify emails through API.
+All email messages from offline form are sent to email you set in **Dashboard > General > [Offline messages](https://www.smartsupp.com/app/settings/general/offline-emails)**.

 Hide default input: `name`